-Brisbane will be hosting the 2032 Olympic and Paralympic Games making it the largest event ever staged in Queensland.
+On 21 July 2021, the International Olympic Committee selected Queensland as the host of the Brisbane 2032 Olympic and Paralympic Games (Brisbane 2032), making it the largest event ever staged in Queensland.

 As Queensland’s global business agency, Trade and Investment Queensland will lead the 2032 international trade and investment program, which will showcase Queensland’s investment and export opportunities to the world.